Flatlooker/simple_ml/README.md

-# Simple ML Deployment Framework
+# Simple ML

+> A simple ML deployment framework based on Google Cloud

 ## Purpose and Philosophy